danhentosz/CSC-323-X86-Assembly/README.md

 # CSC323
+GROUP 10
 Program cant use ParseInteger32 or ParseDecimal32.
 Make use of: and or